 “Two nations divided by a common language” was how George Bernard Shaw described Britain and the USA.
 While there are differences between the English spoken in the UK and the USA, these two countries do understand each other perfectly well.
-In this live online British English vs American English course, your online English teacher will help you be consistent in your use of English.
+In this live online course British English vs American English, your online English teacher will help you be consistent in your use of English.

-Want to know more about our courses?
-Read here: Live Online English Lessons: How It Works
+More about our prices, payments and lesson materials – Live Online English Lessons: How It Works

-Book a FREE Demo English lesson with your level assessment and Individual Study Plan
+Book a FREE Demo English lesson and receive a full report and a tailor-made Study Plan